Key Takeaways

 This is a great way to get an education while working, caring for your family, and keeping up with other responsibilities.
 It also opens up more opportunities without requiring a move to another city.

-Unique Ways to Use Your GI Bill
+What Are Unconventional Ways to Use Your GI Bill?

-Craftsman courses: Learn how to do woodworking, painting, or another skilled trade or artistic endeavor.
+- Craftsman courses: Learn how to do woodworking, painting, or another skilled trade or artistic endeavor.

-Tattooing: You can learn to become a tattoo artist by taking classes funded by your GI Bill.
+- Tattooing: You can learn to become a tattoo artist by taking classes funded by your GI Bill.

-DJ school: Always wanted to learn to spin records?
+- DJ school: Always wanted to learn to spin records?
 You can take classes to become a DJ.

-Outdoor courses: Classes in wilderness expeditions can develop leadership skills as well as outdoorsmanship knowledge, such as fly-fishing, rock climbing, or mountaineering.
+- Outdoor courses: Classes in wilderness expeditions can develop leadership skills as well as outdoorsmanship knowledge, such as fly-fishing, rock climbing, or mountaineering.

-Study abroad: You can use the GI Bill to pay for courses at international institutions, including study abroad programs and even Semester at Sea.
+- Study abroad: You can use the GI Bill to pay for courses at international institutions, including study abroad programs and even Semester at Sea.

-Cyber security: Take courses toward certifications in cyber security and information technology.
+- Cybersecurity: Take courses toward certifications in cybersecurity and information technology.

-SCUBA: Use the GI Bill to pay for required courses leading up to a SCUBA certification.
+- SCUBA: Use the GI Bill to pay for required courses leading up to a SCUBA certification.

-Paramedic and emergency services: You can use your GI bill benefits to pay required course costs and use the housing allowance to help cover your living expenses.
+- Paramedic and emergency services: You can use your GI Bill benefits to pay required course costs and use the housing allowance to help cover your living expenses.

 There are plenty of other creative ways to take advantage of your GI Bill benefit, whether you intend to pursue a degree or not.
 Inquire with the Department of Veterans Affairs to discuss your GI Bill options.